PointsDB Architecture¶

 )

-# Now expand per-sample arrays into individual records in Python
+# Expand per-sample arrays in Python

 records = []